brefra/python-plugwise/README.md

 ## Install

-To install run the following command as root:
+To install this library use the following command:
 ```
-python setup.py install
+pip install python-plugwise
 ```

 ## Example usage